poseidon/matchbox/docs/matchbox.md

 ### Config templates

 Profiles can reference various templated configs.
-Ignition configs can be provided directly or rendered fro [Butane Config](https://coreos.github.io/butane/) template files.
+Ignition configs can be provided directly or rendered from [Butane Config](https://coreos.github.io/butane/) template files.
 Cloud-Config templates files can be used to render a script or Cloud-Config.
 Generic template files can be used to render arbitrary untyped configs (experimental).
 Each template may contain [Go template](https://golang.org/pkg/text/template/) elements which will be rendered with machine group metadata, selectors, and query params.

 For details and examples: